ryan-charette/galaxy-collision-simulation/README.md

 run directories.

 Pass `--dataset-type force_error`, `--dataset-type per_step_diagnostics`, or
-`--dataset-type all` to materialize the other Phase 1 datasets from the same sweep outputs.
+`--dataset-type all` to materialize the other ML dataset types from the same sweep outputs.
 Stable schemas are documented in `docs/ml_datasets.md`.

 Train baseline supervised solver models from the ML datasets: